-On the 14th June Javier Arce, the current artist in residence at 1646, will host an informal meeting for a reduced number of people, 12 max., with lunch included.
+On the 14th June Javier Arce, then-current artist in residence at 1646, hosted an informal meeting for a reduced number of people, 12 max., with lunch included.

-During the month of residence the artist has traveled through different parts of the country with his video camera recording images of the Dutch rural environment, taking as his only travel companion deferential readings of books like “The Tree” by John Fowles tree, “Où atterrir?” by Bruno Latour, “Modern Nature” by Dereck Jarman or “Discovering The Native Landscape” by John Brinckerhoff Jackson.
-Reflecting on the importance of the dehumanized random spaces of the landscape and its territory.
+During the month of residence the artist was traveling through different parts of the country with his video camera recording images of the Dutch rural environment, taking as his only travel companion deferential readings of books like “The Tree” by John Fowles tree, “Où atterrir?” by Bruno Latour, “Modern Nature” by Dereck Jarman or “Discovering The Native Landscape” by John Brinckerhoff Jackson, while reflecting on the importance of the dehumanized random spaces of the landscape and its territory.

-The last two years, 1646 has collaborated with the international Artist in Residency program Orbital to promote cultural exchange of The Netherlands with Spain.
-In 2017 1646 invited Bernice Nauta to go to the residency Orbital in 2017 and in 2018 Bonno van Doorn visited the residency in Santander.
-During this time 1646 has received guests as well: first Raúl Hevia, and now we are happy to receive the artist Javier Arce.
+From 2017 to 2019, 1646 collaborated with the international Artist in Residency program Orbital to promote cultural exchange of The Netherlands with Spain.
+In 2017, 1646 invited Bernice Nauta to go to the residency Orbital and in 2018 Bonno van Doorn visited the residency in Santander.
+During this time 1646 has received guests as well: first Raúl Hevia in 2018, and artist Javier Arce in 2019.